 Maine’s small businesses and their workers are the backbone of our economy.
-Several new programs, such as the Paycheck Protection Program, are available to support them due to COVID-19 disruption.
+Governor Mills has announced a $200 million relief program to support them due to COVID-19 disruption.
 Visit the grant program website here.

-Find the latest information from the Maine Department of Economic and Community Development, the Small Business Administration, and the Finance Authority of Maine, or by emailing email@example.com.
+For the latest information on business supports, please visit the Maine Department of Economic and Community Development, the Small Business Administration, and the Finance Authority of Maine, or email firstname.lastname@example.org.

 Restarting Maine’s Economy

-The Mills Administration has prepared a plan to gradually and safely restart Maine’s economy.
-The plan establishes four gradual stages of reopening through July and August.
-Follow the plan here.
+The Mills Administration prepared a plan to gradually and safely restart Maine’s economy.
+The plan established four gradual stages of reopening through July and August.